 Why It Uses “Should” Instead of “Shall”: The Comprehensive Plan is a broad policy document intended to guide more specific land use decisions in the future.
 Regulations, such as zoning and building codes or road construction standards, are detailed rules applied uniformly, with little discretion.
 Therefore, although the Comprehensive Plan carries legal weight when applied to specific land use decisions, it uses the word “should” rather than the nondiscretionary “shall” found in regulations.

-V. HISTORY OF AMENDMENTS TO THE COMPREHENSIVE PLAN
+VI.
+HISTORY OF AMENDMENTS TO THE COMPREHENSIVE PLAN

 Thurston County’s first Comprehensive Plan was adopted in 1975.
 This initial plan set the stage for the introduction of countywide zoning and environmental protection regulations—critical features of land development in that period of very high population growth; the County’s population grew by more than 60 percent during the 1970’s.
 The 1975 Plan also introduced policies for economic development, the provision of public services, transportation, natural resource protection, and other features typical of comprehensive plans.